LemonkaPix/DigitRecognitionAI/README.md

 # DigitRecognitionAI

 ## 🎯 Project Description
 **DigitRecognitionAI** is an project that uses machine learning to recognize handwritten digits.
-The project was inspired by the video [“Building a Digit Recognizer”](https://www.youtube.com/watch?v=CC4G_xKK2g8&t=73s) and implemented with my own approach to the problem.
+The project was inspired by the video [“Can Water Recognise Numbers? | KNN Digit Recogniser”](https://www.youtube.com/watch?v=CC4G_xKK2g8&t=73s) and implemented with my own approach to the problem.

 The application uses KNN method to classify images of digits from 0 to 9.